Editor's note on August 4, 2020 - President Donald Trump has signed the Great American Outdoors Act into law.

-Editor’s Note (as of July 31, 2020): Both chambers of Congress have since passed the Great American Outdoors Act (GAOA).
+Editor's note on July 31, 2020 - Both chambers of Congress have since passed the Great American Outdoors Act (GAOA).
 It now heads to the president, who has signaled his support for signing the bill into law.

 “Congress has now passed two big landmark public lands and conservation bills in the last 16 months,” says RFF Senior Fellow Margaret Walls.
 “The John D. Dingell Conservation, Management, and Recreation Act created 1.3 million acres of new wilderness, five new national monuments, designated protected areas around several national parks, permanently reauthorized the Land and Water Conservation Fund Act, and more.
 Now, the Senate has passed the GAOA.

 “In my view,” Walls continues, “the big news is that the bill makes a guaranteed $900 million per year available for new parks and conservation in the Land and Water Conservation Fund.
 Since the Land and Water Conservation Fund Act was passed in 1965, supporters have tried to ensure the funding was guaranteed each year.
 The bill finally does that by moving annual spending out of appropriations.
 The fund for the maintenance backlog in the GAOA is a good first step, but it does not address the real issue—that we are underfunding the National Park Service and other federal land management agencies.
 We need to come up with a permanent funding fix, or the backlog will continue to grow after this five-year fund is depleted.”